k0ez13/N3WTuX/README.md

 Special thanks to the Nimbus project > https://github.com/NimbusProjects/Nimbus

-Special thanks to the Gamesneeze project > https://github.com/seksea/gamesneeze
+Special thanks to the Gamesneeze ORIGINAL owner of this project > https://github.com/seksea/gamesneeze